abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-ldap.md

 ## authmanagers `explicit` Object

-The `explicit` authentication provider uses a directory service.
-The LDAP bind operation authenticates clients to the directory server and establishes an authorization identity that is used for all subsequent operations on that connection.
+The `explicit` authentication provider authenticates users against a directory service using an LDAP bind operation.
+The bind operation authenticates the client to the directory server and establishes an authorization identity that governs all subsequent operations on that connection.

-The `explicit` authentication configuration is defined as a dictionary object and contains an `explicit` provider.
+The `explicit` authentication configuration is defined as a dictionary object that contains one or more named provider entries.

 For example: